A quiescent galaxy in a gas-rich cosmic web node at z~3: Summary and implications

-Specifically, we argue that the jet feedback may have led to increased CGM turbulence around the Red Potato and thus have reduced the gas accretion onto the galaxy, which is indicated by the high gas velocity dispersion measured from the Ly$\alpha$ and H$\alpha$ line profiles.
-In addition, the nearby AGN(s) or the large overdensity of AGN associated with the Red Potato environment, may also be illuminating the Red Potato's cool CGM component, making it visible through fluorescent line emission.
-The scenario described above is supported by the deep multi-wavelength observations unique to this field (\citealt{Pensabene2024,Travascio2025,Galbiati2025,Wang2025}).
+To explain how the Red Potato is maintained at its observed low-SFR state, we propose a scenario in which the AGN jet may have led to increased CGM turbulence around the Red Potato, which keeps this cool gas reservoir in a dynamically hot, turbulent state and thus reduces its ability to efficiently accumulate within the galaxy, removing one of the necessary conditions for possibly further condensation and efficient star formation (Sect.\ \ref{sec:discussion}).
+Additional or alternative energy injection mechanisms could involve the gravitational interaction between the Red Potato and AGN-\emph{ID2}.
+In all scenarios, the nearby AGN(s) or the large overdensity of AGNs associated with the Red Potato's environment may also be illuminating the Red Potato's cool CGM component, making it visible through fluorescent line emission.
+The scenarios described above are supported by the deep multiwavelength observations unique to this field (\citealt{Pensabene2024,Travascio2025,Galbiati2025,Wang2025}).

-Our study demonstrates that the star formation rates of high-redshift galaxies could be substantially reduced and maintained at a low level even within gas-rich and overdense environments in particular situations, such as for galaxies in the vicinity of AGN with active jets.
+Our study demonstrates that the star formation rates of high-redshift galaxies could be substantially reduced and maintained at a low level even within gas-rich and overdense environments in particular situations, such as for galaxies in the vicinity of AGNs with active jets.
 We emphasize that, in order to fully resolve the puzzle of early-epoch galaxy quenching, future studies need to target not only the galaxies themselves but also their CGM and environment.
 This work is one of the few studies to date that have probed the CGM of quiescent galaxies at $z>3$.
 Future studies utilizing a larger galaxy sample for this purpose would be essential to reveal the quenching pathways of early-epoch galaxies from a statistical perspective.

 \begin{appendix}

 \nolinenumbers